erszcz/msc-thesis/dfly-multiboot.md

 In other words, an operating system is a computer program which allows other programs to run.
 What, then, allows the operating system to run if itself it cannot rely on an operating system?
-Especially, what does start the operating system?
+In particular, what starts the operating system?

 [ext:wiki-os]: http://en.wikipedia.org/wiki/Operating_system